Call for Proposals

 Honors Seminars Sample Syllabi

 Faculty from all disciplines are encouraged to submit proposals.
 Innovative pedagogical approaches are welcome.
-You can submit a proposal for a seminar topic of your choosing or one that aligns with our 2020-21 theme, exploration.
+You can submit a proposal for a seminar topic of your choosing or one that aligns with our 2021-22 theme, creativity.
 Your proposal can be for a new course or an existing course, whether or not it has been offered as an honors seminar in the past.

 The main evaluation criteria for proposals are: